-The results of a 13-week sub-chronic rat feeding study using a concentrated form of the ISP preparation from yeast showed no toxicity at doses up to 580 mg/kg/day.
+The results of a 13-week sub-chronic rat feeding study using a concentrated form of the ISP preparation from yeast showed no treatment related adverse effects at a range of doses up to 580 mg/kg/day, the highest dose level that could be tested on rats.

-The genotoxic activity of ISP was assessed using four different assays: The results of these experiments indicate that ISP is not genotoxic.
+The genotoxicity of ISP was assessed using standard in vitro and in vivo assay systems.
+The results of these experiments were negative.